marta1895/FROSTBYTE_WEATHERSOURCE/README.md

 ```
 <img width="1334" height="144" alt="Screenshot 2026-02-10 at 12 06 55 PM" src="https://github.com/user-attachments/assets/2edaa50c-6da6-40bb-92e4-8bf55f37a770" />

-Because the table contains 59 columns and a large number of rows, null checks were limited to key geographic fields that are most likely to be used in following analysis
+Because the table contains 59 columns and a large number of rows, null checks were limited to key geographic fields that are most likely to be used in the following analysis

 ```sql
 -- Check non-null values for selected key columns